akash-network/docs/guides/deploy/README.md

   total: "0"
 ```

-Please note the balance indicated is is denominated in uAKT (AKT * 10^-6), in the above example, the account has a balance of 93 AKT.
+Please note the balance indicated is is denominated in uAKT (AKT * 10^-6), in the above example, the account has a balance of *93 AKT*.
 We're now setup to deploy.

-## Create the deployment configuration and modify it if desired
+## Create The Deployment Configuration

-Create a deployment configuration [deploy.yml](deploy.yml) to deploy the `quay.io/ovrclk/demo-app` container:
+Create a deployment configuration [deploy.yml](deploy.yml) to deploy the `quay.io/ovrclk/demo-app` container using [SDL](/) :

 ```sh
 cat > deploy.yml <<EOF